Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Experiments

 \subsection{Ablation Study}

 We conduct the ablation studies to evaluate different components of our framework on OK-VQA.

-\textbf{Effect of Selector.} We conduct the ablation study to evaluate the effectiveness of Selector in our method.
+\paragraph{Effect of Selector.} We conduct the ablation study to evaluate the effectiveness of Selector in our method.
 We show the results in Tab.~\ref{tab:ab_sel}.
-From the results, we can observe: (1) Our framework, leveraging key knowledge documents selected by the Selector, consistently outperforms the Answerer when using the same number of documents retrieved by DPR.
+From the results, we can observe: our framework, leveraging key knowledge documents selected by the Selector, consistently outperforms the Answerer when using the same number of documents retrieved by DPR.
 We improve the performance by 2.14\% and 1.88\% with 1 and 5 test knowledge documents, compared to DPR-based retrieval.
 When using the randomly selected documents, the model performs worst.
 These results demonstrate that top-ranked knowledge documents based on DPR scores are not optimal for question answering and our key knowledge selection module can identify relevant documents for accurate question answering, ensuring the coherence of knowledge retrieval and question-answering processes.
-(2) With an increase in the number of test knowledge documents to 10, the performance of the model DPR-based retrieval almost has no improvement and our method's performance decreases.
-This suggests that additional documents may introduce more irrelevant knowledge, adversely affecting question-answering accuracy.

-\textbf{Effect of Answerer.} In Tab.~\ref{tab:ab_ans}, we present a comparison of our Answerer using different knowledge reasoning methods.
+\paragraph{Effect of different knowledge reasoning methods of Answerer.} In Tab.~\ref{tab:ab_ans}, we present a comparison of Answerer using different knowledge reasoning methods.
 The results show that the performance using the strategy of voting surpasses that of concatenating under different knowledge selection settings.
-We argue that directly combining all the knowledge documents into a lengthened document makes it difficult for the Answerer to reason on them, which is easily influenced by noisy information.
-In contrast, it is easier for the Answerer to reason on each document to predict the answer.
+We argue that directly combining all the knowledge documents into a lengthened document makes it difficult for Answerer to reason on them, which is easily influenced by noisy information.
+In contrast, it is easier for Answerer to reason on each document to predict the answer.
 Simple voting can choose the best answer.